Dalian notes on rational Pontryagin classes: Homotopical description of some kappa classes

-Let $\sL_{n+k}$ be the Hirzebruch polynomial of cohomological degree $4n+4k$ in the Pontryagin classes, so that the Pontryagin number associated with $\sL_{n+k}$ and a closed oriented manifold of dimension $4n+4k$ is the signature of that manifold.
-(This works for topological manifolds just as it does for smooth manifolds, again because the inclusion $B\Or\to B\TOP$ is a rational equivalence and the inclusion of Thom spectra $M\SOr\to M\STOP$ is a rational equivalence.)
+Let $\sL_{n+k}$ be the Hirzebruch polynomial of cohomological degree $4n+4k$ in the Pontryagin classes, so that the tangential Pontryagin number associated with $\sL_{n+k}$ and a closed oriented manifold of dimension $4n+4k$ is the signature of that manifold.
+(This works for topological manifolds just as it does for smooth manifolds, as pointed out in the introduction.)